-Maxine Waters Encourages Supporters To Confront Trump Adminstration Officials In Public
+Maxine Waters Encourages Supporters To Confront Trump Administration Officials In Public

 “Last night I was told by the owner of Red Hen in Lexington, VA to leave because I work for @POTUS and I politely left,” Sanders wrote.
 “Her actions say far more about her than about me.”

-The owner of the restaurant Stephanie Wilkinson told The Washington Post that she asked Sanders to leave at the request of her staff and that she would do it again if she had the chance.
+The owner of the restaurant, Stephanie Wilkinson, told The Washington Post that she asked Sanders to leave at the request of her staff and that she would do it again if she had the chance.
 Wilkinson said that she’s normally not a fan of confrontation but that she felt that the U.S. is at a time in its democracy where people have “to make uncomfortable actions and decisions to uphold their morals.”
 She cited Trump’s policies against having transgender people in the military and the “zero tolerance” policy at the border as the reasons why she did not want to serve Sanders.

 At a previous White House press briefing, Sanders told reporters that it was “biblical to enforce the law” when they asked her about Attorney General Jeff Sessions using a bible verse to justify the family separation policy.
-Brian Karem, a White House correspondent from Playboy stood up and confronted her on that point and asked her if she had any empathy, The Daily Beast reports.
+Brian Karem, a White House correspondent from Playboy, stood up and confronted her on that point and asked her if she had any empathy, The Daily Beast reports.

 There are some Democrats who seem to disagree with Maxine Waters’ push to confront members of the Trump administration in public spaces.
 According to The Hill, Democratic Rep. Elijah Cummings said he thought that the restaurant owner should have served Sarah Huckabee Sanders.